Department of Transportation

 Please remember that we transport more than 40,000 students every day, so it is impossible to provide door-to-door service to everyone and do it in a timely manner.
 In most neighborhoods, it is more efficient to pick up several students in one stop, usually at a corner or other mid-way point for the students.

-MY CHILD ATTENDS A CHARTER SCHOOL.
+MY CHILD ATTENDS A CHARTER, COMMUNITY OR NON PUBLIC SCHOOL.
 CAN TRANSPORTATION BE PROVIDED?

-These students must live 1.00 mile or more from the school.
-If there is no transportation based on the Guidelines stated below, the student if eligible will receive parental reimbursement.
-Please note, if the travel time to the school is more than 30-minutes, the student will not qualify for transportation.
+These students must live 1 mile or more from the school.
+If there is no transportation based on the Guidelines stated below, the student, if eligible, will receive parental reimbursement.
+Please note, if the travel time to the school is more than 30 minutes, the student will not qualify for transportation.
 (RC 3327.01)

 MY CHILD’S BUS DID NOT COME THIS MORNING.
 WHAT DO I DO?